olin/olinomic/rules.md

 * "The Limbless (Jo)" if they have no arms and no legs, or
 * "The Lucky Bastard (Jo)" if they have two arms and two legs.

+This Rule was previously known as Rule 325.

 # _GN: Trash_
 _GN: The following section is all defunct and removed rules.
 They're given the number of the rule-change that removed them from play.
 They're still here in case I ever get around to making a repo of just rule-changes._